Chart Color Schemes

 Infrastructure

-Yarrawonga has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Yarrawonga has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects that could affect the region.
-Notable initiatives include The Sebel Yarrawonga (Silverwoods Resort) - Stage 2 Expansion, Yarrawonga Village, Yarrawonga Multisport Stadium, and Yarrawonga Hospital New Theatre Suite.
-The following list details those most likely to be relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 such projects that are likely to impact the area.
+Notable among these are The Sebel Yarrawonga (Silverwoods Resort) - Stage 2 Expansion, Yarrawonga Village, Yarrawonga Multisport Stadium, and Yarrawonga Hospital New Theatre Suite.
+The following list provides details on those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.